 · Submission of CV and/or Resume

-Candidates must complete a total of 33 hours of graduate course work, including 18 hours of computer science courses at the 6000 level and 15 additional hours of course work at the 5000 or 6000 level.
-This course work must include CS 5120 and up to 3 hours of CS 5850, 5890, or approved coursework from another department.
+Candidates must complete a total of 33 hours of graduate course work, including 18 hours of computer science courses at the 6000 level and 15 additional hours of course work at or above the 5000 level.
+This course work must include CS 5050, CS 5120, and at least 3 hours of either CS 6990 (Plan I) or CS 6910 (Plan II) and may include up to 3 hours of CS 5850 (Independent Study), 5890 (Internship), or approved coursework from another department.
 Enrollment in CS 5850 is restricted to those students who have completed at least 9 credit hours.

 Plan I: Candidates must prepare a formal thesis while enrolled in CS 6990 for at least 3 credit hours.
 No more than 6 hours of CS 6990 may be included in the required total of 33 hours.
 The thesis must be defended at an open meeting.
 Enrollment in CS 6990 is restricted to students who have completed at least 18 hours of course work and have an overall grade point average of 3.5 or better.

 Plan II: Candidates must complete a project while enrolled in CS 6910 for at least three hours.
 No more than three hours of CS 6910 may be included in the required total of 33 hours.
 Enrollment in CS 6910 is restricted to students who have completed at least 18 hours of course work and who have an overall grade point average of 3.0 or better.
 Plan II students are required to develop a written report as part of the CS 6910 project.

 For a list of the approved CS program courses, please see: http://www.bgsu.edu/arts-and-sciences/computer-science/model-course-syllabi.html